iot-edge-foundation/iot-edge-beerlift/README.md

 After that, perform the regular [installation](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) on Buster.

-*Note*: The installation guide is referring to Raspbian Stretch but that is applicable to Buster too.
+*Note*: The installation guide is referring to Raspbian Stretch but that is applicable to Buster too with the fix above.

+*Note*: The module runs on both Azure IoT Edge version 1.1 (LTS) and 1.2.

 ## Azure IoT Edge